 The University has a process in place for when it is alleged that students may have breached the University regulations and codes of conduct.

-If you are facing disciplinary action, or wish to make an allegation about someone else, our Advisor can help you through the process.
+If you are facing disciplinary action, or wish to make an allegation about someone else, I can help you through the process.

 If you are facing allegations that might lead to disciplinary action we strongly recommend that you contact us to give you support.